batiste/blop-language/README.md

 ### Install them though visualstudio marketplace.

-vscode will prompt you to install the extenstion when you open a `.blop` file
+vscode will prompt you to install the extension when you open a `.blop` file

 Here is a link to the extensions on the visualstudio marketplace